Eihi Shiina

 Eihi Shiina (椎名英姫, Shiina Eihi) is a Japanese fashion model and actress from Fukuoka, Japan.
-She got her first big break in 1995, working for Benetton, after which she represented Japan at the global Elite Model Look '95.
-More magazine work followed.
+She got her first big break in 1995, working for Benetton, after which she represented Japan at the global Elite Model Look '95, then continuing as a magazine model.

 Shiina made her film debut in 1998 with Open House.
 She also published a book of photographs and poems, entitled No Filter, Only Eyes, that same year.
-She is recognized internationally for her role as the psychopathic Asami Yamazaki in Takashi Miike's Audition, and as the vengeful police officer Ruka in Yoshihiro Nishimura's Tokyo Gore Police.
+She is recognized internationally for her role as Asami Yamazaki in Takashi Miike's Audition, and as the vengeful police officer Ruka in Yoshihiro Nishimura's Tokyo Gore Police.